Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram

-The CaMD of variable stars can further point out interrelations between variability phenomena that are otherwise not easily recognized and possibly identify new types of variability.
-Detailed follow-up observations from the ground will help correct previous misclassifications and in-depth studies of peculiar and particularly interesting objects.
-Thanks to the presented variable stars residing in the Milky Way, it will be possible to obtain particularly high signal-to-noise data, e.g. using high-resolution spectroscopy.
+The CaMD of variable stars can further point out interrelations between variability phenomena that are otherwise not easily recognised, and it might be able to identify new types of variability.
+Detailed follow-up observations from the ground will help correct previous misclassifications and enable in-depth studies of peculiar and particularly interesting objects.
+Based on the variable stars that reside in the Milky Way, as presented here, it will be possible to obtain data with particularly high S/N, for example through high-resolution spectroscopy.
 Finally, the observed properties of variable stars in the CaMD, such as instability strip boundaries or period-luminosity relations, provide crucial input and constraints for models describing pulsational instability, convection, and stellar structure in general.

 Future \gaia data releases will further surpass the variability content of this second data release\footnote{cf. \url{https://www.cosmos.esa.int/web/gaia/release}}.
 By the end of mission, \gaia data are expected to comprise many tens of millions of variable celestial objects, including many additional variability types, as well as time series BP and RP spectra.
 Eventually, time series of radial velocities and spectra from the radial velocity spectrometer will be published for subsets of variables.
 Finally, the variability classification of future \gaia data will also make use of unsupervised clustering techniques aimed at discovering entirely new (sub-)clusters and classes of variable phenomena.